AbelGonz17/Admin-Pacientes/README.md

-# Vue 3 + Vite
+🐾 Veterinary Admin - Vue 3 + Vite

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).
+This project is a veterinary administration app built with Vue 3 and Vite.

+The application allows you to:

+Register clients through a form with their information.

+Save the submitted data.

+Display a list of registered clients along with the details they provided.

+🚀 Tech Stack

+Vue 3
+ with <script setup>

+Vite
+ for fast development

+📂 Features

+Client registration form.

+Real-time display of registered clients.

+Basic management of submitted information.

+📖 Recommended Documentation

+Vue <script setup>

+Vite Guide